gaultier/blog/body_of_work.md

 I then again spear-headed a new transformation: Adopting the JVM, seen as more fitting to 'micro'-services than C++, more specifically Kotlin.

+One Kotlin application I worked on was an internal (soft) real-time ledger application for accounting and compliance purposes using the Cassandra database and then Postgres.

 After deploying several production Kotlin services, I moved to the payment platform team where I led a brand new transformation (again!): Moving from batch services running at night (and usually being troubleshooted during the day), to a real time event based architecture using Kafka (and then later Kinesis).

 My work focused on writing from scratch the main producer of these events in Go: a bridge from a traditional RDBMS, to Kafka; as well as educating consumers on this new way of writing software.
 Challenges were plentiful: Events had to be first manually added to the existing C++ payment software, tracking down each location that mutated data and storing the right event in the database, without breaking the crucial payment flows.
 Then, our bridge would poll multiple such databases in multiple datacenters, (the databases being of course different RDBMS, versions, and OSes!), exporting (i.e. producing) in a live fashion these events to Kafka, 24/7/365.